AviatrixSystems/Docs/HowTos/error-msgs.rst

 ::

-**Error message** `Error: Exception CloudxErrExt Context:message:EC2ResponseError: 401 Unauthorized AuthFailureAWS was not able to validate the provided access credentialsf67841bc-cb94-4cfd-a990-05d27d11f540`
+[Aviatrix Error]  Exception CloudxErrExt Context:message:EC2ResponseError: 401 Unauthorized AuthFailureAWS was not able to validate the provided access credentialsf67841bc-cb94-4cfd-a990-05d27d11f540

 If you see this error message when launching an AWS gateway, the potential root causes are: